MightyCoderX/.dotfiles/README.md

 ## TODOs

+### Setup
+- [ ] add flag to toggle installation of config if already present (take inspiration from /usr/share/doc/util-linux/getopt-example.bash)

 ### Shell
 - [x] Choose a shell, see if I can stick to bash with a readline substitute or at max use zsh ~~(no fish, cause it has fish bones, and is bloated!)~~ I use fish now :D
 - [x] Custom prompt with catppuccin colors